zamazan4ik/awesome-pgo/article/article.md

 Rust right now has one major compiler - `rustc`.
 Rustc is based on LLVM so PGO implementation shares almost all details with Clang.

-TODO: write a note about sampling PGO support: https://github.com/rust-lang/rust/issues/117023
+TODO: write a note about sampling PGO support: https://github.com/rust-lang/rust/issues/117023 and https://github.com/rust-lang/rust/issues/64892

 Rustc documentation about PGO is available [here](https://doc.rust-lang.org/rustc/profile-guided-optimization.html).